VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 = 2.4.1 =

 - Fix: Personal log does not do all rows.
+Has been depreciated.
 - Change: `VY256 Mining` reason changed to `VidYen Webmining`

 = 2.4.0 =